astrob3rry/bigdata-project/milestones.md

 ## Project Choice

-Our project is about spatial data profiling.
+Our project is about spatial data profiling for [NYC Open Data](https://opendata.cityofnewyork.us).
 We will profile 150 open data sets on spatial data which are selected from [NYC Open Data](https://opendata.cityofnewyork.us) using existing tools/libraries such as [Datamart Profiler](https://pypi.org/project/datamart-profiler) to identify their spatial attributes, and then try to come up with new techniques based on that to improve the precision and recall of the existing method.

 ## Previous Work and References